symbolslogic/symbolslogic.github.io/lessons/argument_form.md

 ><hr>
 > b

-Note: forms do not contain line numbers.
+Note: Forms do not contain line numbers.
 This is to convey that premise order does not matter.
 For example, if line numbers 1 and 2 were switched in the previous argument, so that "B" was line number 1 and "B → D" was line number 2, it would still follow the above form.

 With its form identified, we can easily parallel an argument, which means to generate another argument that follows the same form.
 Let us use: "If it is raining (R), you need an umbrella (U).
 It is raining (R).
 So, you need an umbrella (U)".